-The farm is located in the centre of the village of Kelbrook and comprises 85 acres – home to pigs, chickens, sheep and cattle.
+The farm is located in the centre of the village of Kelbrook and comprises 85 acres – and over the years has been home to pigs, chickens, sheep and cattle.

 Brook Farm dates back to the 17th Century and has been run by the Wilson family since the 1920s.